What to Consider When Choosing a Neighborhood

 Commute to Work

-For many people, commuting is the worst part of their work day.
+For many people, commuting is the worst part of their workday.
 Remote work is becoming more and more popular, but not everyone can work from home.
 The latest data shows that the average American spends around 27 minutes commuting to work each day.
 There are exceptions, of course, when the drive takes more than a few hours.
 Talk about a bad work day, am I right?

 To avoid this, try to choose a neighborhood that is close to your workplace.
-Simply go to Google Maps and search what times it takes to drive from one destination to another.
+Simply go to Google Maps and search for what time it takes to drive from one destination to another.
 You can contact local house buyers for tips on where to buy based on traffic flow.
 Getting insider knowledge of the traffic is key before settling down in a new neighborhood.

 Local Transportation